Cooper Smeaton: Biography

 In 1914, Smeaton joined the Canadian military to serve in the First World War.
 He served with the 11th Canadian Siege Battery in France, and was awarded the Military Medal for his service.
 Smeaton was later active in the Norman Mitchell VC Branch of the Royal Canadian Legion in Mount Royal, where he lived.
 In September 1959, Smeaton organized a fund-raising intra-squad game by the Montreal Canadiens to benefit the branch's welfare fund.

 Smeaton became the NHL's first referee-in-chief when the NHL formed in 1917.
 He was offered the general manager's job of the expansion New York Rangers in 1926, but turned it down to remain in Montreal.
 He served as referee until 1930 when he became the head coach of the Philadelphia Quakers.
 The Quakers played only one season, 1930–31, finishing out of the playoffs.
 The following season, Smeaton resumed refereeing.
 He refereed in the NHL until 1937 when he retired.
 Smeaton, who officiated numerous Stanley Cup and Allan Cup finals, was inducted as an on-ice official into the Hockey Hall of Fame in 1961.

 Part of the reason Smeaton retired from hockey was to attend to his business career.
 He retired to accept a promotion to assistant branch manager at Sun Life.
 Smeaton later became Ottawa branch manager before returning to Montreal to become Montreal branch manager in 1944.
 He continued working at Sun Life until retiring in 1954.
 Smeaton also served as president of the Montreal Life Insurance Underwriters Association.

 P. D. Ross appointed Smeaton trustee of the Stanley Cup on February 24, 1946, replacing the late William Foran.
-During his term as trustee, the NHL was given control over the Stanley Cup, allowing the league to reject challenges for the Cup from other leagues.
+During his term as trustee, the NHL was given formal control over the Stanley Cup.
+While the Cup had been the de facto NHL championship trophy since 1926, giving full control of the Cup to the league allowed it to unilaterally reject challenges from other leagues.
 As part of his duties Smeaton would, on occasion, present the Cup to the Stanley-Cup winning championship team.